nagareproject/server-mcp/README.rst

     - resources (direct and template)
     - prompts
     - roots
+    - optional completions for resources and prompts arguments

   - STDIO and SSE protocols support
   - Admin commands for discovery and invocation